A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 So far we have looked at the account of creation, Adam and Eve, Adam’s family tree, the reason for the Flood, Noah, the flood, God’s covenant and the blessing and cursing of Noah’s sons.

 We are about to embark on a brief biblical history and geography of the world.
-We have seen that there is no point in going back before Noah as only he and his family survived the flood, and the geography of the world was dramatically altered too.
-If all the sedimentary rocks were laid down as a result of the scouring action of the Flood, the existing features of the Old World would have been erased.
+We know that there is no point in going back before Noah as only he and his family survived the flood, and the geography of the world was dramatically altered too.
+When all the sedimentary rocks were laid down as a result of the scouring action of the Flood, the existing features of the Old World would have been erased.

 3 The water receded steadily from the earth.
 At the end of the hundred and fifty days the water had gone down, 4 and on the seventeenth day of the seventh month the ark came to rest on the mountains of Ararat.
 5 The waters continued to recede until the tenth month, and on the first day of the tenth month the tops of the mountains became visible.